TheDatumOrg/TSB-UAD/docs/overview/Introduction.md

 Another characteristic of time-series anomalies comes from the dimensionality of the data.
 Univariate time series consists of an ordered sequence of real values on a single dimension, and the anomalies are detected based on one single dimension (or feature).
 On the other hand, Multivariate time series is either a set of ordered sequences of real values (with each ordered sequence having the same length) or an ordered sequence of vectors composed of real values.

-In TSB-kit, we only focus on univariate time series anoamly deteciton.
+In TSB-UAD, we only focus on univariate time series anoamly deteciton.

 ## Detecting Anomalies in Time Series: a Generic Pipeline